YourAva/yourava.github.io/_posts/2024-05-20-assembly-in-linux-intro.md

 Please enter a string: My Blahaj is so cute!
 My Blahaj is so cute!
 ```
 And there it is, you've written your first piece of assembly code.
-If you're still having issues, consult the debugging section, or check your code with my final code.
+If you're still having issues, consult the debugging section, or check your code with my final code ((If both of our codes are the same, you have an issue with how you're compiling your code)).
 Before you go, if you want to learn more and maybe look into how you could improve this code or learn more, read along into the notes section.

 ### Final Code
 ```arm